juliomrqz/statusfy/packages/docs/src/guide/deploy.md

 ### Static Generated

-1. Make sure you have [firebase-tools](https://firebase.google.com/docs/cli/?hl=en) installed.

-2. Create `firebase.json` at the root of your project with the following content:
+1. Create `firebase.json` at the root of your project with the following content:

 ```json
 {